cassidyjames/cassidyjames.github.io/_posts/2022-11-22-ubuntu-summit.md

 ### Non-code contributions welcome!
 How non-coders can contribute to open source projects _Michelangelo Guarise_

+Michelangelo Guarise is an entrepreneur, FOSS enthusiast, maker, professor, and avid technologist.
+He founded [Volumio](https://volumio.com/), a popular open source music player with a vibrant community.

 >Usually we think to open source projects as efforts done by developers for developers.
 But that should, and not always is, the case.
 >
 >If we want to expand the potential outreach of Open Source projects it's vital to onboard a diverse and multidisciplinary team of contributors.